Thursday, October 31, 2024

 Pallarias

 The most recent evidence is the fact that my cousin Caterina told me that our cousin Melina's 2nd great-grandmother Maria Coppola was a double cousin of her grandmother, Caterina.
-This meant that Maria was Giovanni's sister as evidenced by a ship manifest and that her parents were also Giovanni Coppola and Angela Suverato.
+This meant that Maria was Giovanni's sister as evidenced by a ship manifest.
+This meant that her parents were also Giovanni Coppola and Angela Suverato.

 There was only one Coppola family in San Pietro like I said and Francesco seemed to have three known children who'd go on to have large families.
 Their names were Giovanni, Caterina and Paolo and I have DNA matches who descend from all three of them.
 Who knows if there's more?
 Well, I'd have to check the records in San Pietro to find out for sure.